hadashiA/VKV/README.md

 - B+Tree based query
   - Read a value by primary key
   - Read values by key range
+  - Read values by key prefix
   - Count by key range
   - Secondary index
     - unique
     - non-unique
 - Multiple Tables
 - Support for both async and sync
+- Sort by asc/desc
 - C# Serialization
   - MessagePack
   - (Other formats are under planning.